akshay1502/akshay1502/README.md

 - 👋 Hi, I’m @akshay1502
 - 👀 I’m interested in Web Development and UX designing
-- 🌱 I’m currently learning React and UI designing
+- 🌱 I’m a react frontend developer.
 - 💞️ I’m looking to collaborate on web projects.
 - 📫 How to reach me
 Linkedin - https://www.linkedin.com/in/akshay-shinde-066b091b5/